LLNL/deepopt/docs/index.md

     bounds+="[0,1]" #(1)
     deepopt learn -i sims.npz -o learner_GP.ckpt -b $bounds
     ```
+    1. Together with the previous 2 lines, this defines the appropriate `bounds` variable to match `input_dim`.

 The checkpoint files saved by DeepOpt use `torch.save` under the hood.
 They are python dictionaries and can be viewed using `torch.load`:
 ```py title="view_ckpt.py" linenums="1"